chriscast94/readme-generator/Develop/README.md

   * [License](#License)

   ## Installation
-  Download and push
+  download and push

   ## Usage
-  This is just a test
+  This is a test

   ## Contributing
   Just me

   ## Tests
-  There are no tests for this test
+  This is the test

   ## Questions
-  My GitHub profile is: https://github.com/chriscast94 If you have any questions regarding my project, you can reach my at my email, test@test.com
+  My GitHub profile is: https://github.com/chriscast94 If you have any questions regarding my project, you can reach my at my email, chriscast94